How to keep well

 Increasing your amount of alcohol-free days each week is a good way to maintain a healthy lifestyle.

 It's important to listen to your body’s needs and take care of yourself.
 One important way to stay health is to not regularly drink more than 14 units a week.
 If you regularly drink as much as this, it’s safest to spread your drinking evenly over three or more days.
 A good way to cut down the amount you drink is to have several drink-free days each week.

 Here are some more tips on how to stay healthy.

-- Waist not, want not: Exercise helps with your health and physical health, it gets those feel-good hormones pumping around your body, keeps you trim and can help you maintain bone density.
-Alcohol can affect your exercise regime and cause ‘drunk-depression’.
+Exercise helps with your health and physical health, it gets those feel-good hormones pumping around your body, keeps you trim and can help you maintain bone density.
+Alcohol can also affect your exercise regime.
 Instead of having a drink to calm your post-work stress, exercise can be a great alternative.

-- Deep breaths: Sometimes people can turn to alcohol to try and deal with stress, but it can make it worse.
+Sometimes people turn to alcohol to try and deal with stress, but it can actually make it worse.
 Alcohol is a depressant which means that it slows down the brain and the central nervous system's processes.
-Try other stress busting techniques: a meditation or yoga class, deep breathing, regular walks round the block or spending time with friends and family.
+Why not try other stress busting techniques instead, like a meditation or yoga class, deep breathing, regular walks round the block or spending time with friends and family.

 Try not to drink alcohol every night to give your liver a chance to recuperate.
 Taking regular breaks from alcohol allows your body some repair and help decrease your risk of developing alcohol-related liver problems.